Slovenia in the Eurovision Song Contest 2011: Semi-final

 Maja Keuc took in technical rehearsals on 4 and 8 May, followed by dress rehearsals on 11 and 12 May.
 This included the jury show on 12 May where the professional juries of each country watched and voted on the competing entries.

 The Slovenian performance featured Maja Keuc performing in a black outfit containing real metal together with four backing vocalists.
 The performance also included Keuc and her backing vocalists performing a choreographed routine.
-The LED screens displayed rotating flowers which change colour and shade that remained dark until the chorus of the song.
+The LED screens displayed rotating flowers that changed colour and shade which remained dark until the chorus of the song.
 The four backing vocalists that joined Maja Keuc on stage were: Ana Bezjak, Katja Koren, Martina Majerle and Sandra Feketija.
 Majerle previously represented Slovenia in the Eurovision Song Contest 2009 together with the group Quartissimo where they failed to qualify to the grand final of the contest with the song "Love Symphony".

 At the end of the show, Slovenia was announced as having finished in the top ten and subsequently qualifying for the grand final.
 It was later revealed that the Slovenia placed third in the semi-final, receiving a total of 112 points.